stanleymho/CourseProject/README.md

 There are several tools developed for this project:
 1. _tweetscollect_ for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
 2. _sentimentalyze_ for performing _sentiment analysis_ on the dataset.
-3. TBD for creating a sentiment trend graph based on the analyzed data in the dataset.
+3. _sentimentgraph_ for plotting the sentiment trend graph based on the results from the _sentiment analysis_.

 ## Prerequisites

 There are several prerequisites for building and running the tools:
 1. You will need to install [Go 1.17](https://golang.org/doc/install).
+2. You will need to install [Python 3.10](https://www.python.org/downloads/).
-2. If you don't have a _Twitter developer account_,  [apply one](https://developer.twitter.com/en/apply-for-access).
+3. If you don't have a _Twitter developer account_,  [apply one](https://developer.twitter.com/en/apply-for-access).
 Once you have the account, you will need to create a _Bearer Token_ for authentication.
 Please see [How to generate from the developer portal](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens).
-3. If you don't have an _AWS account_, [apply one](https://aws.amazon.com).
+4. If you don't have an _AWS account_, [apply one](https://aws.amazon.com).
 Once you have the account, you will need to [create an access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for programmatic access.
 The _access key_ consists of an _access key ID_ and a _secret access key_.

 ## 1. tweetscollect